Hiqinqin/AGI/README.md

 # AGI
-Road to learn AGI as a freshman
+Road to learn AGI as a beginner